 "Look, I really don't care.
 You know that."
 He looked at me skeptically.
 I hate that look, especially on Sirius.

-"So how was your summer," I asked excitedly.
-He sat down in the middle of the seat and I lie on his lap, picking at my split ends.
+"So how was your summer," I asked excitedly, getting away from the Emmeline topic.
+He sat down in the middle of the seat and I la on his lap, picking at my split ends.

 "Same as usual," he muttered in a non-committal tone.

 "C'mon!
 Divulge with me!"
 I sat up quickly and looked at him wide-eyed.

 "Alright, but you can't tell anyone!"
 I glanced at him again.

 "Okay, fine.
 But you've been getting too secretive lately.
 It needs to stop."

 "Okay so you know about my family."
 It wasn't a question, just confirmation.
 I knew this was serious now.